isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 		// ...
 	}

-That loop is a restricted form of `stl::find`.
+That loop is a restricted form of `std::find`.
 A much cleared expression of intent would be:

 	void do_something(vector<string>& v)